 - Counsel in two confidential ICSID annulment proceedings

-Before joining Three Crowns, Ryan completed a doctorate in Public International Law at the University of Oxford, during which he consulted on a range of international disputes and also taught Public International Law and English Contract Law.
-He was formerly a Judge’s Clerk at the New Zealand Court of Appeal, a Teaching Fellow in Law at Victoria University of Wellington and has experience working in a number of large commercial law firms in New Zealand and Paris.
+Before joining Three Crowns, Ryan completed a doctorate in Public International Law at the University of Oxford, where he also taught Public International Law and English Contract Law.
+He was formerly a Judge’s Clerk at the New Zealand Court of Appeal and a Teaching Fellow in Law at Victoria University of Wellington.

 Ryan was educated in New Zealand at the University of Canterbury, where he received first class honours degrees in both Law and Arts (Ancient History), and then at Magdalen College, Oxford, where he was a Rhodes Scholar and received a Bachelor of Civil Law (Distinction) and a Doctor of Philosophy.